Columbia MBA J-term Program: All You Need to Know

 Columbia Business School is located in New York City, the global business capital provides its varied and enterprising students with daily access to key industry leaders.
 The Columbia Business School provides

-• An Unrivaled Academic Excellence Culture
+• An Unrivalled Academic Excellence Culture

 • Exposure to the Business Pulse, both within and outside the classroom